APR vs. interest rate

 Suppose you picked the loan with the lowest interest rate—Loan B, at 6%.
 It may seem like a smart move, but thanks to the fees that get added on to the interest, you’re saddled with an APR of 10%.
 That’s an annual rate of 10% on the principal.

 What if you pick Loan A?
 Sure, the 7% in total interest charges are higher than Loan B’s.
 But the APR is lower, at 9%—meaning there are fewer fees associated with the loan.
-All other things being equal, you’ll pay less by picking Loan A—9% on the principal, compared to 10%.
+All other things being equal, you’ll pay less over the life of the loan by picking Loan A—9% on the principal, compared to 10%.

 Breaking down the APR calculation